Pahiyas Festival Philippines

 interpreting symbolism in literature

-1. Gratitude Symbolism and Agricultural Traditions
+Gratitude and Agricultural Heritage

 Cultural Aspects